-- For results in 2–5 days: BV Home Test from myLAB Box
+- Best test for results in 2–5 days: myLAB Box BV Home Test

-- For results on 6–8 days: Vaginosis Profile – Doctor’s Data Test Kit from Walk-In Lab
+- Best test for identifying vaginitis strains: Walk-In-Lab Vaginosis Profile – Doctor’s Data Test Kit

-- For results in approximately 10 seconds: Vaginal Health Test from FloriSense
+- Best test for results in seconds: FloriSense Vaginal Health Test

-BV occurs when there is a change in the normal balance of bacteria in the vagina.
-Researchers do not fully understand the cause, but it frequently occurs in sexually active people, making it more likely for them to contract a sexually transmitted infection (STI).
+BV occurs when there is a change in the balance of bacteria in the vagina.
+Researchers do not fully understand the cause, but it frequently occurs in sexually active people, making it

 At-home tests allow a person to self-check for BV.
-Although the tests can provide a person with information about a possible infection, individuals should still see their doctor if they receive a positive result.
+Although the tests can provide a person with information about a possible infection, individuals should always see a doctor if they receive a positive result.

 According to the

-Despite being common in sexually active people, it is not an STI.
+Despite being common in sexually active people, BV is not an STI.
 Instead, a person may develop BV due to an imbalance of vaginal bacteria.
 The

 Symptoms may be mild or not present at all.
 If they do occur, the